 MOSCOW (AP) -- No more ties, or tiebreakers.
 The World Cup is into the knockout stage, and every match will end with someone going home.

-On Saturday, that meant two of the greatest players of the era followed each other out of the tournament.
+On Saturday, two of the greatest players of the era followed each other out of the tournament.
 Lionel Messi and Argentina lost 4-3 to France, which got two goals from teenager Kylian Mbappe.
 Four hours later, Cristian Ronaldo and his European champion Portugal team lost 2-1 to Uruguay.

 France and Uruguay were the first teams to reach the quarterfinals, and they'll meet on July 6.